What is DevOps and its Future Predictions for 2021 & Beyond?

 - Focus shifts from bug fixation to innovation

-What are the future predictions for DevOps for 2021 and beyond?
+What are the Future Predictions for DevOps for 2021 & beyond?

 As the pandemic set in, it changed the way organizations work.
 All the teams started working from home using the computer and internet connectivity.
 It brought a lot of uncertainty across the business and IT sectors.
 Not only these, but almost every domain also stands affected.